In This Section:

-For any questions about any of the technology resources below, the Discovery Commons will be able to assist or to redirect users to the appropriate supporting office.
+For any questions about any of the technology resources below, MedIT will be able to assist or to redirect users to the appropriate supporting office.

-For students, the services offered by the Discovery Commons are most visible in four respects:
+For students, the services offered by MedIT are most visible in four respects:

 - Service Desk, which provides direct access to any of our services.
 Open during regular business hours.

 - Computer labs featuring a total of 30 laptop workstations plus a foyer with four computers.
 Open during regular business hours (when not booked for classes).
-Entry through MSB 3172 (Discovery Commons main entrance)
+Entry through MSB 3172 (MedIT main entrance)

 - Meeting rooms and classrooms available for booking by students and other groups in the Faculty of Medicine, including support for videoconference and teleconference as requested.